girl and boy shorter

 It's a time when your children are discovering their own independence, taking more responsibility for themselves and their actions, and making some big decisions.

-• Check the dates of post-16 & college open events and put them in your diary.
+• Check the dates of Post-16 & college open events and put them in your diary

-• Ensure application forms are completed and submitted on time, sixth form and college applications typically open in October.
+• Ensure application forms are completed and submitted on time, sixth form and college applications typically open in October

-• Sign-up for the London Borough of Bexley’s Jobs & Opportunities for Young People Newsletter to receive information and inspiration on post-16 opportunities, and encourage your son or daughter to do the same.
+• Sign-up for the London Borough of Bexley’s Jobs & Opportunities for Young People Newsletter to receive information and inspiration on post-16 opportunities, and encourage your son or daughter to do the same

-• If you are worried about finances contact sixth forms, colleges and training providers and ask about the 16 to 19 Bursary Fund.
+• If you are worried about finances contact sixth forms, colleges and training providers and ask about the 16 to 19 Bursary Fund

 Useful links –